Duluth-Technologies/ocpi/README.md

-# ocpi
+# OCPI

-Java application for OCPI protocol
+Java implementation of the OCPI protocol.

+## Features

+The following modules have been implemented:
+- Credentials (beta)

+## License

+OPCI is licensed under the GPLv3 license with classpath exception.